kstateome/django-p3p/README.rst

 Django P3P
 ==========

+This is a fork maintained for Django 1.7.x compat.

 About Django P3P
 ----------------
 If your webpage uses sessions you willl lose your session in Internet Explorer when your page gets embedded into in iFrame.
 This problem can be solved by setting application specific `P3P headers <http://en.wikipedia.org/wiki/P3P>`_.